inflowlab/Walia/README.md

 ## Components

-### TypeScript Component
+### Walrus MCP Component

-The TypeScript component provides:
+The Walrus MCP component provides:

 - Wallet management for Sui and Walrus
 - Storage management for Walrus